horacisalvany/pagaCoin/README.md

 ```
 Import collection in Postman this file -> backend/src/test/resources/api-pagaCoin.postman_collection.json
 ```
+!
+Atention cause the ids of wallets changes for every execution, so you MUST CHANGE ID of Wallets to run the collection!
 ## Built With

 * [NPM](https://www.npmjs.com/) - Dependency Management of nodeJS